TriumphLLC/Blend4Web/doc_src/setup.rst

 #.
 Import your projects using the ``Import Project(s)`` button.

 #.
-Reexport projects's ``.blend`` files using the ``re-export scenes`` link.
+Reexport the projects' ``.blend`` files using the ``re-export scenes`` link.

 #.
 Use the ``check modules`` link for every imported project to make sure there are no missing or unused modules in the program code.
-If there are, you may try to fix the poblems using the ``Update Modules`` button.
+If there are, you may try to fix the problems using the ``Update Modules`` button.

 #.
 Then use ``build`` command to make the build versions of the imported projects work again.

 #.
-The developer version of the projects using ``Copy`` or ``Compile`` engine binding type should also be build to properly work with the new version of the SDK (the developer versions of the projects with other bindning types should work fine without it).
+The developer version of the projects using ``Copy`` or ``Compile`` engine binding type should also be build to properly work with the new version of the SDK (the developer versions of the projects with other binding types should work fine without it).

 |